לֶךְ-לְךָ

 Romans 4:3 ‘For what does the Scripture say?
 “Abraham believed God, and it was credited to him as righteousness.”

 Hebrews 11:8-9 ‘By faith Abraham, when he was called, obeyed by going out to a place which he was to receive for an inheritance; and he went out, not knowing where he was going.
-By faith he lived as an alien in the land of promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise; for he was looking for the city which has foundations, whose architect and builder is God.’
+By faith he lived as an alien in the land of promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise; for he was looking for the city that has foundations, whose architect and builder is God.’

 Hebrews 11:17 ‘By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only begotten son…’